DominicSimpson/climate-change-ml/README.md

 ML:

 I used a RandomForestRegressor as an interesting contrast to previously learning KNeighborsRegressor.
+I also used GridSearchCV, which gave my data a model (or pipeline) and a grid of parameter values to try.
+GridSearchCV trained and validated each parameter combo using K-fold CV.

 The results of my tests on my data led to the following outputs:

 - Mean Absolute Error: 7.74 °C
 - Mean Squared Error: 83.40 °C^2